cdenq/pinns-teaching-uis/README.md

 <a name="exe-sum"></a>
 # Executive Summary

 The following is the companion GitHub repo for our research paper "A Meshfree Deep Learning Approach for Numerical Solution of Differential Equations".
 This is provided as-is for math faculty, educators, and students alike to use in teaching PINNs, deep learning, and differential equations in their classroom settings.
+This repo is not intended to be "production-ready" or a "complete, self-guided tour", but rather, is a **supplemental resource in understanding our paper**.

 <!-- ABOUT THE PROJECT -->
 <a name="started"></a>